roverbird/numerai-crypto-helper/yiedl-data-for-numerai.md

 # Yiedl data downloader

 ## Overview
-`yiedl-downloader.py`  downloads a dataset for the Yield Data Contest itself (not the Numerai contest).
-It extracts required values and processes the data based on specific symbols from a validation dataset.
+This script downloads a large dataset for the Yield Data Contest itself (not the Numerai contest), extracts selected target values, and processes the data based on specific symbols from a validation dataset.

 ## Features
 - Downloads the dataset from the Yield Data Contest API.